AndyFree96/awesome-resources/README.md

 [MIT 6.S191 Introduction to Deep Learning](http://introtodeeplearning.com/): MIT's official introductory course on deep learning methods with applications in robotics, and more!

+[Deep-Learning-Papers-Reading-Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap): About Deep Learning papers reading roadmap for anyone who are eager to learn this amazing tech!

 ## CV

 [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)